How much does a wheelchair van conversion cost?

 Converting a minivan to a wheelchair accessible minivan can involve up to 40 alterations, depending on the type of ramp or lift, and whether the ramp will be side or rear entry.
-Most of these changes are invisible inside the frame, but the most significant change is lowering the standard floor by about 10 inches to allow for comfortable clearance for the wheelchair passenger.
+Most of these changes are invisible inside the frame, but the most significant change is lowering the standard floor by 10 inches or more to allow comfortable clearance for the wheelchair passenger.

 For something so involved, what sort of costs can you expect when planning to convert a vehicle for wheelchair access?